This post may include affiliate links, please read our disclaimer.

 Download the WikiCampsAU app (there is a small charge to buy the app but it is well worth it) as it is one of the best resources available.

-Australia is a country with a great range of free camps and low-cost campsites, use the Wiki Camps App to find suggestions.
+Australia is a country with a great range of free camping grounds and low-cost campsites, use the Wiki Camps App to find suggestions.
 It is a good idea to aim to arrive early in the afternoon if looking for a site in a free camp during the busy season as they can fill up quickly.
 People often leave late morning, so arriving around midday or soon after is a good plan.

 Free campsites usually have basic toilet facilities, do not expect running water as a rule.
 Some sites will require campers to be totally self-sufficient.
 Check details of campsite facilities before arriving, if possible (using the WikiCamps App).

 Food Costs – Eating out on the East Coast & Saving Money

 It costs to eat whether you are at home or travelling.
 Naturally.
 But it is possible to save money.

 Food can cost a lot, not being careful and dining out will add $$’s to any budget if it is done too often.
 It is certainly easy to find cheap places to eat as well as fine dining restaurants in Australia.
 Have a look at grocery prices here to get an idea of food costs compared to where you live.

 We have cafes and restaurants that are as good as any in the world, coffee is usually great and Aussies love a cuppa.
 Having your own portable cook stove, using a thermal cooker to prepare meals and packing a coffee maker will save a lot of money – you can then choose the view you want to have when dining!